Jane University: Practitioner Training

 The schedule is one of the features you’ll probably use the most in Jane — but never fear, we’ve designed it to be super easy to use.
 In fact, if you’ve ever used any of the most popular web-based calendar systems, Jane’s schedule should be instantly familiar.

-Watch this video to explore the basic navigation buttons, how to configure your display settings, as well as how to create a custom view of staff members on a single page.
+Watch this video to learn how to show appointments for a specific day and/or a specific practitioner, how to configure your display settings, as well as how to create a custom view of practitioners on a single page.

-This list shows all practitioners for a particular clinic location.
-Practitioners currently being displayed in the schedule are highlighted in blue on the left.
+Practitioners currently being displayed in the schedule are highlighted in blue.

 Practice Drill 🏈